lo-maxwell/react-virtual-garden/design-doc.md

-# **Virtual Garden Design Overview**
+# **Goose Farm Design Overview**

 ## Project Overview

-The Virtual Garden is a 2D grid-based farming simulator that allows users to create and manage their own gardens.
+Goose Farm is a 2D grid-based farming simulator that allows users to create and manage their own gardens.
 Users can plant seeds, place decorations, and harvest crops to expand their land and customize their gardening experience.

 ## Technologies Used